software-engineering-amsterdam/ST2017_WG_13/Team/4/Exercise_1.md

 1. I don't feel any clearer in my understanding of the halting problem after reading the description than before - the function `funny` does not make it clearer. (not a question, just a comment - had to look it up on wikipedia)
 1. I did not get Generalized Union and Intersection, both the definition and the following explanation.
 1. powerList (powerList (powerList (powerList empty))) did not leave me feeling enlightened.
 It's implementation in haskell, `display 88 (take 1760 (show v5))`, had simularities to the last page of a long lisp program.

-## Notes
-There was discussion with regards to the purpose of Question 1 and 4.
-It is noted that this discussion is superflous to this answer, however, for the curious, the discussion can be found on Pauls Member page.